 By MICK ROBERTS ©

-THERE were plenty of pleasurable pubs to visit and review on our 145km road trip south from Cairns to Feluga late last year.
+THERE were plenty of history, yarns, and characters to meet on our 145km road trip south from Cairns to Feluga.

-There’s the pub in the sugarcane-fields at Garradunga, said to be haunted by Athol the ghost, and the Mourilyan Hotel, where one cane-cutter spent six months in hospital in 1936 after he was stabbed with a fence paling!
+There was the pub in the sugarcane-fields at Garradunga, said to be haunted by Athol the ghost, and the Mourilyan Hotel, where, in 1936, one cane-cutter spent six months in hospital after he was stabbed with a fence paling!

 Then there’s the Criterion at South Johnstone, which was required in 1927 by the local magistrate to place a barbed-wire fence around its perimeter on opening day to protect the rest of the town from drunken customers!
 “There are some wild men out at South Johnstone and they’ve never had a hotel there before,” the magistrate quipped.